Avy1013/Cloud-Design-for-chess-app/readme.md

 ## 3. Scaling & Cost Efficiency
  • **Auto-Scaling**:

- • Utilize ECS/Fargate with Auto Scaling policies based on CPU and memory usage to dynamically adjust the number of containers.
+ • Utilize Auto Scaling policies based on CPU and memory usage to dynamically adjust the number of containers.

  • For RDS, enable read replicas and use RDS Auto Scaling to handle variable database loads efficiently.